i1abnrk/WaxyGenerator/README.md

 ##Warnings
 *Disclaimer:* This program is distributed without any implied warranty or fitness for any particular use.
-It is experimental and as such it may break your computer equipment or cause other consequential damages.
+It is "not ready for primetime" aka experimental and as such it may break your computer equipment or cause other consequential damages.
 Using this software means you accept this risk as your personal responsibility.
 If you are unable to accept this risk you are not allowed to use this program.

-Resource hog: this algorithm requires about 25GBh of processing time per million Points of BoundingBox space.
+Resource hog: this algorithm requires about 5GBh of processing time per million Points of BoundingBox space.
 You may want to increase the heap size of your interpreter.
 I like to use a setting of 4096K.